► Production version of edgy concept unveiled

 The Ariya isn’t all joysticks and VR headsets, it features close to production interior that outlines a car that has semi-autonomous capability of the near future.
 ‘This can car lives in a world where you still can engage and drive with the tactile feel of the steering wheel,’ Arroba assured us.
 There’s a touchscreen, digital cockpit and wheel-mounted buttons, and apart from some glowing switches on the dash, the Ariya cabin is grounded in reality.

-The concept sports the latest version of Nisaan’s ProPilot driver assistance suite.
-Like the Leaf it can accelerate, and brake following the car in front and keep within lane, as well as undertake hands-off driving between highway junctions so long as you’ve set the navigation – just like the current Japanese-market Skyline.
+The Ariya is a one-pedal car to drive, just like the Leaf.
+It can accelerate, and brake following the car in front and keep within lane, as well as undertake hands-off driving between highway junctions so long as you’ve set the navigation – just like the current Japanese-market Skyline.
 But next-gen features include automated overtaking, lane diversions and piloted exiting of the highway.

 Drivers okay the transfer to automated driving via a button; the pared-back interior lighting switches at that point to signify a more relaxed state.
 Whether the driver stays that way depends on how polished and bulletproof ProPilot 2.0 turns out to be – assuming it can be homologated for use in Europe.